DigitalArtifex/Flo/README.md

 ## Building/Running FLO

-It is important to note than FLO uses QtMultimedia to process webcam streams.
+It is important to note that FLO uses QtMultimedia to process webcam streams.
 While QtMultimedia defaults to FFMPEG, there are several known issues that can occur while using this backend.
 If you have any issues (i.e. system lockups, scan lines etc) it may be necessary to specify the native backend for your system.
 For example, on Linux the native backend is `gstreamer` and therefore would set the environment variable `QT_MEDIA_BACKEND=gstreamer`.